 The grammar of the Quran does seem to show a lack of awareness that “Pharaoh” functions as both a proper and common noun.
 “Pharaoh” is applied many times in the Quran to one and only one individual, and only appears as a proper noun: 79 times as “Pharaoh” and never “the pharaoh,” “their pharaoh,” or “a pharaoh.”
 If the Quran perceived the title Pharaoh as a position or mantle we might expect to see some common-noun usage similar to the example of an-nabii.
 This never happens.
 I also went further by checking common hadith collections for instances of “Pharaoh,” and regardless of how they get translated, the Arabic always presents Firʕawn (فِرْعَوْن) without articles or such qualifiers.
 And while Joseph’s brothers, in the formality of the Egyptian court, address him with the more eloquent “O you, the Governor,” Moses in Al-Aʕraaf 104 and Al-Israa’ 102 addresses the king of all Egypt merely with “O Pharaoh.”
-This is appropriate if Pharaoh is a proper name, but seems curt if the role of Pharaoh was understood to be a passing title (like “the prophet”) that should have been combined with the more formal address reflecting this.
+This is appropriate if Pharaoh is a proper name, but seems curt if the role of Pharaoh was understood to be a passing title (like “the prophet”) that should have been combined with the more formal address.

 The Samaritan or Samiri?

 The Israelites are led into idolatry by a man titled As-Saamiriyy, “the Samaritan.”
 There is a big difficulty with calling someone contemporary to Moses a Samaritan: chronology.
 Samaritans and Jews are offspring of the same community.
 They believe many of the same things, but the most obvious difference between the two is that Samaritans believe that Mount Gerazim outside of Shechem –not Mount Moriah outside of Jerusalem– was God’s original location for the temple.
 Though Christians are maybe accustomed to thinking of Samaritans as a relic from Jesus’ time, their community is still alive today, though struggling.
-Their temple is in ruins, but the Samaritans still practice their Torah-based religion and defend their own righteousness.
+The Gerazim temple is in ruins, but the Samaritans still practice their Torah-based religion and defend their own righteousness.

 There is some positive data available for this story, as it happens, with genetic testing confirming that the Samaritans are mostly Jewish and suggesting that ethnic divergence started after the exiles.
 The ruins of their temple do date to around the timeframe of the events listed.
 However, it should be noted how deep and resentful that policy of anathema was.
 Most Western understanding of Samaritans derives from Jewish sources, or from Christian sources derived from/biased towards the Jewish sources, and they seem to be generally unflattering or libelous.
 “Interlopers, idolaters, backstabbers” are all gists of how Samaritans get represented, and you can even see this in the Book of Ezra-Nehemiah.
 This is part of what makes Jesus’ “Parable of The Good Samaritan” so subversive to the people he spoke to.